stevecrozz/lithostech.com/_posts/2008-08-15-how-to-make-apache-scream-like-a-school-girl.markdown

   content: This is really great writing.
 Easy to keep in your head what is going
     on, what the big takeaway points are, etc.  Nice job!
 ---
-{% picture thumbnail-left 2008/school-girl.jpg alt="Young cheerleader screaming with hands in the air" %}
+{% responsive_image path: static/img/full/2008/school-girl.jpg alt:

-I was investigating some web site slowness for a friend the other day.
+"Young cheerleader screaming with hands in the air" class:
+"img-float-left" %} I was investigating some web site slowness for a friend the other day.
 His company uses SugarCRM over https.
 He had been complaining about slowness for over a year and I finally decided to give it a thorough look.
 Since the sugar application makes heavy use of its database backend, I decided to start there.
 Unfortunately mySQL's slow query log turned up nothing, except that the database was running about as fast as you could possibly expect with the whole database buffered in memory.
 I honestly didn't think to check the web server itself because I've never really had a measurable problem with that before, default web server settings have always suited me fine in the past.
 Apparently all bets are off when running under SSL...

 On a whim, I downloaded [YSlow](http://developer.yahoo.com/yslow/), a firefox plugin developed by Yahoo! which I had heard about from a fellow